 Like newborn infants, long for the pure spiritual milk, that by it you may grow up into salvation . . .

-Again, this “spiritual” (logikos) milk is identical in nature as the difficult to translate “spiritual worship” of Romans 12:1, during which the sacrifice (forgiveness) is now done with the mind, without the physical service of atonement.
+This “spiritual” (logikos) milk is identical in nature as to the also difficult to translate “spiritual worship” of Romans 12:1.
+During spiritual worship the sacrifice is now done with the mind (forgiveness), without the need for the physical sacrifice of atonement.
+Previously, the proscribed sacrifice for sin was a lamb (Leviticus 4:32-35).
+Now, we are the new sacrifice, and so we too drink . . . milk.